Whats New

 Featuring some truly spine-scraping shrieks and riffs that threaten to veer into all out distorted noise, Sacrifice may have been undeniably immature at this stage but there’s no escaping the sheer impact this feral release still posseses.

 These Canadian miscreants often sounded more like their unhinged German counterparts than the clinically precise riffing found south of the border.
-Subsequently, Sacrifice found themselves joining the ranks of the demented Destruction, Kreator, Whiplash and Possessed and while a god-awful production job slightly lessens its impact, Torment In Fire remains an integral stepping stone in thrash metal’s eventual transition to death metal.
+Subsequently, Sacrifice found themselves joining the demented ranks of Destruction, Kreator and Possessed without receiving the same level of exposure.
+And, while a god-awful production job slightly lessens its impact, Torment In Fire remains an integral stepping stone in thrash metal’s eventual transition to death metal.

 Exumer‘s Possessed By Fire is a perfectly executed exercise in bestial devastation and should have elevated these Germans to superstar status.